JeffDeCola/jeffCoin/README.md

   * **Requests & Handlers**
     The TCP Server
   * **Guts**
-    The guts deal directly with the NodeList
+    The guts deal directly with the nodeList
   * **RoutingNode Interface**
     The interface to the routingnode
 * [4.
 WALLET](https://github.com/JeffDeCola/jeffCoin/tree/master/wallet)